 "Racial Violence and Public Attitudes Toward Justice"

 How do individuals develop their views on justice for racial violence?
-While some scholarship demonstrates that exposure to violence shapes political attitudes—for example, decreasing political tolerance and diminishing trust in institutions—little work considers how violence in the past shapes attitudes towards justice in the present.
+While some scholarship demonstrates that exposure to violence shapes political attitudes—for example, decreasing political tolerance and diminishing trust in institutions—little work considers how violence in the past shapes attitudes toward justice in the present.
 We propose that historical racial violence frames improve support for a range of justice measures, including apologies, memorials, and reparations.
 In addition, we argue that contemporary legacy frames, which situate past violence alongside present violence, further improve support.
 We evaluate these expectations with a survey experiment about racial-terror lynchings in the US state of Maryland.
 We additionally leverage qualitative data from life histories with descendants of lynching victims and elite interviews with civil society actors and policy makers.
 Our results are important because they describe the conditions under which Marylanders and Americans, more generally, support restitution for historical wrongdoing.

 "Gender Violence and Public Attitudes Toward Punishment"